TrashNetwork-IoT/trashnetwork-web/doc/MobileAPI-v1.md

 Successful response should contain a list consisting of info of all trashes.

-Every trash should contain following fields:
+Every trash can should contain following fields:

-+ `trash_id`: trash ID, long integer.
++ `trash_id`: trash can ID, long integer.
-+ `description`: literal description of the trash, string.
++ `description`: literal description of the trash can, string.
-+ `longitude`: longitude of the trash's location, double.
++ `longitude`: longitude of the trash can's location, double.
-+ `latitude`: latitude of the trash's location, double.
++ `latitude`: latitude of the trash can's location, double.
-+ `bottle_recycle`: Whether this trash is a bottle recycle point, boolean.
++ `bottle_recycle`: Whether this trash can is a bottle recycle point, boolean.

 ```json
 {